Learn about service account misconfigurations and how to mitigate the risk the accounts pose.

 -

-The permissions of the service account owner should be equal or greater than the service account they manage.
+The permissions of the service account owner should be equal or greater than the service account.

 -